card-io/card.io-Android-SDK/README.md

 ### Instructions

-1. Get the latest SDK by cloning this repo or downloading an archive of the most recent tag.
+1. Get the latest SDK by cloning this repo or [downloading an archive of the most recent tag](tags).

 2. Extract the card.io SDK

-    1. Unzip the SDK into your project directory.
-The card.io.jar file and bundled native shared libraries will be unzipped into your project's "libs" directory.
+    1. Unzip the tag archive into your project directory or copy `libs/*` into your projects `libs/` directory.

         Note that the path for each of these files is important and should not be changed.